KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/about-dex.md

 - Integrates seamlessly with the desktop MarketMaker 2.0 software

 Through the Komodo API, mobile-device developers can integrate MM2 for Mobile into other software packages.

+Please reach out to our team on [Discord](https://komodoplatform.com/discord) to be involved with the software release.